nanovazquez/reactjs-training/exercise-2/README.md

     }, initialState);
     ```

 And that's it!
-We don't have yet the pages to perform this actions.
-But we could take advantage of Redux devtools to _dispatch_ actions within the browser.
+Although we don't have the pages to perform these actions, we could take advantage of Redux devtools to _dispatch_ actions within the browser.
 For this, open the **Developer tools**, go to the **Redux** tab and click the **Dispatch** button.
 For instance, if you dispatch this action, you will see a new item in your shopping cart.

     ```js
     {